 You can find the CILIP statement on situations in which an industrial dispute arises between library workers and employers here.

-You can find information on how CILIP members can raise objections to Employer Partners or individual members here.
+You can find information on how to raise objections to a CILIP Employer Partner here.

 CILIP Response to Open Letter

 You can find CILIP's Response to questions raised via Open Letter about the Employer Partners Scheme here.

 You can find the CILIP statement on industrial dispute between Greenwich Leisure Ltd (GLL) and library workers here.